Egalitarianism: Islam

-The Quran states: "O mankind, indeed We have created you from male and female and made you peoples and tribes that you may know one another.
+The verse 49:13 of The Quran states: "O mankind, indeed We have created you from male and female and made you peoples and tribes that you may know one another.
 Indeed, the noblest of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is Knowing and Acquainted".
 Muhammad echoed these egalitarian sentiments, sentiments that clashed with the practices of the pre-Islamic cultures.
-In a review of Louise Marlow's Hierarchy and Egalitarianism in Islamic Thought, Ismail Poonawala wrote: "With the establishment of the Arab-Muslim Empire, however, this egalitarian notion, as well as other ideals, such as social justice and social service, that is, alleviating suffering and helping the needy, which constituted an integral part of the Islamic teaching, slowly receded into the background.
-The explanation given for this change generally reiterates the fact that the main concern of the ruling authorities became the consolidation of their power and the administration of the state rather than upholding and implementing those Islamic ideals nurtured by the Qur'an and the Prophet."
+In a review of Louise Marlow's Hierarchy and Egalitarianism in Islamic Thought, Ismail Poonawala argues the desire for the Arab-Muslim Empire to consolidate power and administer the state rather led to the deemphasis of egalitarian teachings in the Qur'an and by the Prophet.
+Other verses indicate that only muslims are eligible for this equality, e.g. Surah 98:6 "Indeed, they who disbelieved among the People of the Scripture and the polytheists will be in the fire of Hell, abiding eternally therein.
+Those are the worst of creatures."